 - Assign a level of severity for the alert to give the recipient an indication of its urgency.

-- Review the specifications for the detector and select Create detector in the lower-right corner of the screen.
-The detector details for the new detector are displayed.
-When you navigate to the main Threat detectors page, the new detector appears in the list.
+After reviewing the specifications for the detector, choose Create in the lower-right corner of the screen to create the detector.
+The screen returns to the list of all detectors, and the new detector appears in the list.

 If you are ready to view findings for the new detector, see the Working with findings section.
 If you would like to import rules or set up custom rules before working with findings, see the Working with rules section.